How to Get Started with Laser Plastic Welding Webinar

 Laser plastic welding uses a precise IR laser beam that is transmitted through a transmissive material and absorbed by an absorptive material.
 The two materials are held in tight contact with each other and the joint between them heats up and melts as energy from the laser is absorbed.
 The result is a clean weld with minimal flash.

 The two parts are clamped together with the IR transparent material on top and the absorbing material on the bottom.

 The laser is transmitted through the top component and absorbed by the lower component, heating and melting the joint.

-The laser turns off and the clamping force is maintained to allow the joint to cool and solidfy.
+The laser turns off and the clamping force is maintained to allow the joint to cool and solidify.

 Application-driven laser welding solutions

 Many laser welding applications need a special solution to optimize speed and performance.
-We custom-tailor each laser welding machine to the application.
-That means, that the machine can be as large or as small as you need it to be.
+We custom tailor each laser welding machine to the application.
+That means the machine can be as large or as small as you need it to be.
 It can apply force using whatever method you want.
-And it can use the laser technology that is best-suited for your parts.
+And it can use the laser technology that is best suited for your parts.

 Laser Welding Benefits